The Making of the English Working Class: Overview

-Its tone is captured by the oft-quoted line from the preface: "I am seeking to rescue the poor stockinger, the Luddite cropper, the "obsolete" hand-loom weaver, the "utopian" artisan, and even the deluded follower of Joanna Southcott, from the enormous condescension of posterity."
+In the preface, Thompson said of his aims: "I am seeking to rescue the poor stockinger, the Luddite cropper, the 'obsolete' hand-loom weaver, the 'utopian' artisan, and even the deluded follower of Joanna Southcott, from the enormous condescension of posterity."
+Thompson uses a humanist approach to social history, being critical of those who turn the people of the working class into an inhuman statistical bloc.
+Thompson wished to disassociate Marxism from Stalinism, and added humanistic principles to the book as a way of steering the left towards democratic socialism, as opposed to totalitarianism.

-Thompson attempts to add a humanist element to social history, being critical of those who turn the people of the working class into an inhuman statistical bloc.
-Those people were not just the victims of history, and Thompson displays them as being in control of their own making: "The working class made itself as much as it was made."
-He also discusses the popular movements that are often forgotten in history, such as obscure Jacobin societies like the London Corresponding Society.
-Thompson makes great effort to recreate the life experience of the working class, which is what often marks the work out as so influential.